 It is argued that this is rather a bug fix for the GDR part of ECM software, as ECM has the feature of inheriting CABAC context temporally, these may not be available, such that decoding would not work.

 Not relevant for CTC.

 Decision(SW/BF/nonCTC): Adopt JVET-AD0206

-JVET-AD0352 Crosscheck of JVET-AD0206 (AHG 12: CABAC Initialization for GDR Pictures) [J. Enhorn (Ericsson)] [late] [miss]
+JVET-AD0352 Crosscheck of JVET-AD0206 (AHG 12: CABAC Initialization for GDR Pictures) [J. Enhorn (Ericsson)] [late]